|

 for short term use.
 The only downside to these carrying tubes is that if your friend has one it means

+that he did not bring a cigar for you.
 Finger Cases: These are cases made from either leather, metal, wood, or plastic.
 They will

 have 2-4 "fingers" for the cigars.
 The leather models are soft cases, and are most often made from 2